 It’s a common misconception (even among non-flyers in the same squadron) that flying a fighter mission is nothing more than a glorified flying club paid for by Uncle Sam.
 The idea that we just go out and burn holes in the sky like teenagers doing donuts in their dad’s car is just wrong.

 Yes, flying fighters is the best job in the world.
 Sometimes we even go out by ourselves and fly.
 I’ve posted some cool videos of me going out and doing some really fun things.
-But, it’s always training, and the majority of our sorties (especially in the Air Force where a single-ship sortie is extremely rare) is done tactically.
+But, it’s always in training, and the majority of our sorties (especially in the Air Force where a single-ship sortie is extremely rare) are done tactically.

 Here’s how it breaks down:

-Mission planning: 1-2 hours.
+One to two hours.
 Depending on what we’re doing, there’s planning involved.

 Flying BFM (dogfighting)?
 Not much, just studying the concepts and definitions, preparing kneeboard/lineup cards, and getting boards ready (drawing arrows on a whiteboard in a briefing room).